 Using Oryza longistaminata as a model plant, he has already shown that this species, which is widely under-studied, does not form an apoplastic barrier when grown in aerated nutrient solution.
-The next step is to move the plants into deoxygenated, stagnant nutrient solution (to mimic waterlogging) and thereby induce an apoplastic barrie.
+The next step is to move the plants into deoxygenated, stagnant nutrient solution (to mimic waterlogging) and thereby induce an apoplastic barrier.

 Zhiwei Song started his PhD with me in November 2020.
 Song has a degree in crop science from the College of Agronomy, Northwest A&F University.
 He has been awarded a prestigious CSC PhD scholarship to work on the salinity tolerance of rice initially focusing on Oryza longistamina as model plant.